YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 https://docs.unity3d.com/Manual/nav-CreateNavMeshObstacle.html

 ### Creating an OffMesh Link
-OffMesh Links are used to create paths crossing outside the walkable navigation mesh surface.
-For example, jumping over a ditch or a fence, or opening a door before walking through it, can be all described as OffMesh links.
+OffMesh Links are used to **create paths crossing outside the walkable navigation mesh surface**.
+For example, **jumping over a ditch or a fence, or opening a door before walking through it**, can be all described as OffMesh links.
+Used to link NavMesh gap.

 #### Creating off mesh link Manually